Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 #### Getting index an element in arr array

-indexOf:To check if an item exist in an array.
+indexOf: To check if an item exist in an array.
 If it exists it returns the index else it returns -1.

 ```js
 const numbers = [1, 2, 3, 4, 5]